-The existing site contains 639 parking spaces.
-Based on the proposed redevelopment, which includes a reduced retail footprint and the addition of 382 residential beds, approximately [652](#) spaces will be provided.
-This is short of the [740](#) spaces required by code and a parking waiver will be requested to address the shortfall.
+The existing site contains 639 parking spaces, a surplus of the required 437-500-spaces.
+Based on the proposed redevelopment, which includes a reduced retail footprint and the addition of 382 residential beds, approximately 633 spaces will be provided.
+This is short of the 769 spaces required by code and a parking waiver will be requested to address the shortfall.

 While shared parking will be used in parts of the site to improve efficiency, flexibility is limited in areas where the largest retail tenant retains exclusive parking rights under an existing lease.
 These allocations cannot be modified at this time.
+[See appendices for shared parking analysis and map.](#)

-Circulation throughout the site will be improved to support both vehicular and pedestrian access. ([See Figure 6](#)).
+Circulation throughout the site will be improved to support both vehicular and pedestrian access.
+(See Figure 6).
 Enhancements will focus on the relationship between the multi-family residential area, the central plaza, and the retail uses.
 New internal connections and pedestrian pathways will strengthen overall site access and help establish a framework for a more walkable, town center-style environment over time.
+[Access paths are provided for future greenway connection.](#)